2010 - The Year of 101 New Adventures

 97. Tan twice a month.

-98. Read at least 5 classics, including the Art of War.
+98. Read at least 5 classics, including the

 99. Attain people mastery through Neil Strauss' literature.